pvto/konte-art/README.md

 ![devils-staircase.png](img/README/2015-02-26-12-13-devils-staircase.png)
 [devils-staircase.c3dg](img/README/devils-staircase.c3dg)

-##Dynamic paths
+###Dynamic paths

-If we look at the Devil's staircase example above, a polar cantor segment there is drawn with a dynamic path element.
+If we look at the Devil's staircase example above, it draws a polar cantor segment by using a lambda based dynamically adapting path.

 ```
 path P